 People with unitarian views generally preferred to focus on the teachings of Jesus rather than beliefs about the significance of his death.
 They were especially uncomfortable with the doctrine of the Holy Trinity, the belief that God is three persons in one: Jehovah, his son Jesus, and the Holy Spirit.
 People who were not trinitarian in theology were often called unitarians.
-Some of those who had unitarian views formed the American Unitarian Association in 1825 despite opposition from others with similar views who feared the creation of a separate denomination would impede this theological trend.1
+Some of those who had unitarian views formed the American Unitarian Association in 1825 despite opposition from others with similar views who feared the creation of a separate denomination would impede this theological trend.

-In a speech in 1893, Susan B. Anthony referred to this broader unitarian movement when discussing her Quaker ancestors:
+In a speech in 1893, Susan B. Anthony\ referred to this broader unitarian movement when discussing her Quaker ancestors:

-I was born into this earth right into the midst of the ferment of the division of the Society of Friends, as it was called, on the great question which has divided all the religious peoples of Christendom, and my grandfather and grandmother and my father, all Quakers, took the radical side, the Unitarian, which has been denounced as infidel.2
+I was born into this earth right into the midst of the ferment of the division of the Society of Friends, as it was called, on the great question which has divided all the religious peoples of Christendom, and my grandfather and grandmother and my father, all Quakers, took the radical side, the Unitarian, which has been denounced as infidel.

-Similarly, the History of Woman Suffrage, which Anthony helped produce, described famed Quaker preacher Lucretia Mott as "affiliated with the branch called 'Hicksite,' or 'Unitarian Quakers.'"3 Sunderland Gardner, a prominent Hicksite preacher, explained unitarian theology in his own terms by
+Similarly, the History of Woman Suffrage, which Anthony helped produce, described famed Quaker preacher Lucretia Mott as "affiliated with the branch called 'Hicksite,' or 'Unitarian Quakers.'"

-^{} Italic font is used to indicate members of progressive Quaker families who lived in Rochester, including non-Quaker spouses in some cases.
+\ Italic font is used to indicate members of progressive Quaker families who lived in Rochester, including non-Quaker spouses in some cases.
 Certain names sometimes appear here in a long form not always found in other histories.
 Sarah Kirby Hallowell Willis's name, for example, might appear elsewhere variously as Sarah Kirby, Sarah Hallowell, or Sarah Willis, her birth name and her two married names.
 The long form makes it easier to keep track of the many family interrelationships in this group of Quakers.

-saying, "Since the beginning of the fourth century religious teachers have divided God into three parts, counting Jesus as one of the parts.
+Sunderland Gardner, a prominent Hicksite preacher, explained unitarian theology in his own terms by saying, "Since the beginning of the fourth century religious teachers have divided God into three parts, counting Jesus as one of the parts.
 Jesus, however, was the Son of God in the same way that others may become the sons of God, by being led by the Spirit of God; and in this sense they are joint heirs with Jesus Christ.
 But he did not constitute an equal part in the God-head, he was not omniscient, nor is there any omniscience save that of the One God, the Almighty Father."
-Most Hicksites, however, chose not to label their movement as "unitarian."
+The Hicksite movement involved many issues, however, and most of its members chose not to label it as "unitarian."

 Unitarians and Hicksite Quakers shared some important characteristics other than this point of theology.
 Notably, neither denomination required its members to adhere to a narrow doctrine; both were composed of congregations with a relatively large degree of freedom of thought and expression compared to other denominations.
 One consequence was that Hicksite Quakers who were unhappy with their congregation for any reason found in some cases that they could join a nearby Unitarian congregation without abandoning their core Quaker identities.
 This had already happened in some areas.
-In early 1820s, Quakers in New Bedford, Massachusetts, split into two groups, one conservative and one progressive.
-People in the latter group, who were known as the New Light Quakers, joined the local Unitarian Church in numbers large enough to alter the nature of that congregation.
-A similar event occurred in Philadelphia a few years later.5
+In the early 1820s, Quakers in New Bedford, Massachusetts, split into two groups, one wanting members to have at least the option of engaging with the new ideas of the modern world, and the other wanting to follow more restrictive policies.
+People in the former group, who were known as the New Light Quakers, eventually joined the local Unitarian Church in numbers large enough to alter the nature of that congregation.
+A similar event occurred in Philadelphia a few years later.